-Yes, there are many English-speaking expat communities throughout Costa Rica, particularly in the Central Valley and coastal areas.
+There are many English-speaking expat communities throughout Costa Rica, particularly in the Central Valley and coastal areas.

 What is the weather like in Costa Rica?

 Costa Rica enjoys a tropical climate with year-round warmth and sunshine.
-Temperatures can vary depending on location, but the Central Valley typically has mild, spring-like temperatures.
+Temperatures vary depending on location, but the Central Valley typically has mild, spring-like temperatures.

-The cost of living in Costa Rica is generally lower than many US cities.
+The cost of living in Costa Rica is generally lower than in many US cities.
 Housing, transportation, and healthcare are often more affordable, while food and leisure activities can be comparable to US prices.